Universal Design of Webpages

 Ensuring that individuals with disabilities have access to computing resources can be argued on ethical grounds.
 Some simply consider it to be the right thing to do.
 Others are more responsive to legal mandates.

 The Americans with Disabilities Act (ADA) of 1990 requires that people with disabilities be given the same access to public programs and services, including educational programs, that are offered to people without disabilities.

 The ADA is civil rights legislation that reinforces and extends the requirement of Section 504 of the Rehabilitation Act of 1973 that "no otherwise qualified individuals with disabilities shall, solely by reason of their disabilities, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination in any program or activity of a public entity."
-When people think of the ADA, they often think of elevators in buildings, reserved spaces in parking lots, and lifts on buses.
+When people think of the ADA, they often think of elevators in buildings, reserved spaces in parking lots, and lifts on busses.
 However, the ADA accessibility requirements apply to people with all types of disabilities and to all programs and resources offered at our institutions, including those offered using computers and the Internet.

 Disabilities covered by legislation include, but are not limited to, spinal cord injuries, loss of limbs, multiple sclerosis, muscular dystrophy, cerebral palsy, hearing impairments, visual impairments, speech impairments, learning disabilities, head injuries, psychiatric disorders, diabetes, cancer, and AIDS.
 The conditions listed may limit people's abilities to perform specific tasks.
 Some of these conditions are readily apparent; some are invisible.
 Some affect computer use; some do not.